DK96-OS/FinancialTech/README.md

 Accounting and Financial analysis for small business!

 ## Goals
-The main goal is to create a financial application for managing accounts, transactions, and reporting in a small business environment.
-The secondary goals are to write a lot of tests, and to create elegant system architectures.
+Create a financial application for managing accounts, transactions, and reporting in a small business environment.

-### Current Status: Setup
+### Current Status: Bookkeeping
-* Define data classes, functions and produce a flexible financial model
+* Create journals and accounts for bookkeeping purposes.
+* Record transactions in the journal, specify affected accounts.
+* Manage a chart of accounts

+### Future Goals
+* Expand accounting model with new essential features.
 * Design and construct a modular, extensible UserInterface core
 * Add database and file system options